In the past few seasons, pianist Steven Lubin has performed as concerto soloist or recitalist in

 Symphony, the Odessa Philharmonic, the Mozarteum Orchestra of Salzburg, the St. Paul and Los Angeles

-Chamber Orchestras, the Taipei Symphony Orchestra, the Academy of Ancient Music of London, the Wiener Akademie, Il Fondamento, and many
+Chamber Orchestras, the Academy of Ancient Music of London, the Wiener Akademie, Il Fondamento, and many

 others.
 He has recorded twenty CDs, mostly for major labels, and has received critical approbation